Brianmanden/juultimesedler-tasks/JUULTIMESEDLER-TASKS.md

 ## Refactor

+* BE - split current TimeService into TimeService and TimesheetService
 * For more flexibility all workers should be able to access and send in their timesheets on all current projects
 * Is class ApplicationStartingNotificationHandler necessary ?
   * Mostly likely not